 However, if you’re worried about the purity and cleanliness of your home water supply, you may consider water filter systems for home use.
 They remove harmful contaminants to ensure clean and safe drinking water in your home.

 Still, what if you have both hard water and concerns about its cleanliness?
-Talk to your local plumber about a whole-house water softener and filtration system.
+Talk to your local plumber about a whole house water softener and filtration system.
 A whole home water filter and softener combine the best features of both to address water hardness and cleanliness.

-Contact Mr. Rooter Plumbing today to learn more about whole-house water filter and softener combos.
+Contact Mr. Rooter Plumbing today to learn more about whole house water filter and softener combos.

-Most homeowners know that they need to replace their water purification system’s water filter every three to six months to continue enjoying clean, fresh, and safe drinking water.
+Most homeowners know they need to replace their water purification system’s water filter every three to six months to continue enjoying clean, fresh, and safe drinking water.
 However, not as well known is when you should replace your entire filter for house water.

-Now might be the right time to contact a service professional about a new whole-house water filter if you can relate to these signs:
+Now might be the right time to contact a service professional about a new whole house water filter if you can relate to these signs:

-- The water is discolored or has an ‘off’ taste despite changing the filters regularly
+- The water is discolored or has an “off” taste despite changing the filters regularly

 - You’ve performed a water test, and it revealed biological contaminants like bacteria